 How to use this Watt-hour to British Thermal Unit (BTU) Converter 🤔

-Follow these steps to convert given energy from the units of Watt-hour to the units of British Thermal Unit (BTU).
+Follow these steps to convert given Watt-hour value from Watt-hour units to British Thermal Unit (BTU) units.

 Enter the input Watt-hour value in the text field.

-The calculator converts the given Watt-hour into British Thermal Unit (BTU) in realtime ⌚ using the conversion formula, and displays under the British Thermal Unit (BTU) label.
-You do not need to click any button.
-If the input changes, British Thermal Unit (BTU) value is re-calculated, just like that.
+The given Watt-hour is converted to British Thermal Unit (BTU) in realtime ⌚ using the formula, and displayed under the British Thermal Unit (BTU) label.

 You may copy the resulting British Thermal Unit (BTU) value using the Copy button.

-The formula to convert given energy from Watt-hour to British Thermal Unit (BTU) is:
+To convert given energy from Watt-hour to British Thermal Unit (BTU), use the following formula.

 Calculation